squizgard/BetterChatPlays/README.md

         super().__init__(pyautogui.click, [])
 ```

+### Command Types and in-depth usage
+In the `command.py` file you can find all of the pre-defined command types.
+These are not pre-built helper commands, but
+are essentially template commands.

+#### Command
+All command objects have two functions that are of interest.

+* `execute()` which simply executes the command object.
+* `append()` appends another command to this command.
+Allows for command such as hold left and jump

+#### Chance Command
+A command that has an 1 in X chance of actually running.
+Contains all functionality as Command.

 ### Combining Multiple Sets of Commands
-Lets say that you have a small set of really command commands named `COMMON_COMMNDS`, and you have a set of game specific commands you want combine with them.
+Lets say that you have a small set of really common commands named `BASIC_COMMNDS`, and you have a set of game specific commands you want combine with them.
 Here's how you can do without redefining each command.
 ```python
 # BASIC_COMMANDS from above